 — Anne Hathaway, Academy Award Winner

-Note: If you are a more experienced actor and would like to learn about our Scene Study Classes for Professionals, please click here.
 The Beginners acting class is for ages 18 and up.
-If you are interested in our Teen or Kids Acting Classes, please click here.
+If you are interested in our Youth Acting Classes for ages 6-18, please click here.

 Beginners Acting Class I: The Basics